Nonlinear Network Identifiability with Full Excitations: Problem formulation

 \subsection{Notation}

 Scalars are denoted by $x\in\R$ and vectors are denoted by $\mathbf{x}\in\R^n$.
 The vector of an appropriate size constituted of only zeros is denoted by $\mathbf{0}$.
 The value of a general input or output $x$ at the time instant $k$ is denoted by $x^k$.
-The shift operator acting on a vector $\x=(x_1,\ldots,x_n)$ corresponds to a shift of coordinates and it is denoted by $\tau^p\x=(x_{1+p},\ldots,x_{n+p})$, where we assume that $\x$ is well defined for coordinates $x_i$ with $i>n$.
+The shift operator acting on a vector $\x=(x_1,\ldots,x_n)$ corresponds to a shift of coordinates and it is denoted by $\tau^p\x=(x_{1+p},\ldots,x_{n+p})$, where we assume that $\x$ is well defined for coordinates $x_i$ with $i>n$ \footnote{In this work, the shift operator will be used to shift coordinates in time.
+For instance, for a vector $\x_1=(x_1^{k-1},x_1^{k-2})$, the result after the application of the shift operator $\tau^1$ will be $\tau^1\x_1=(x_1^{k-2},x_1^{k-3})$.
+Since the number of all the possible delayed signals that could appear in a vector depends on the network topology, delays of other edge functions and even the time instant of measurement of a node (see Subsection~\ref{sec:model_class}), we assume that the signals are well defined at all time instants considered in the analysis.}.

 Next, we introduce the following definitions associated with graphs.